inDEPTHlab/GenR-run-GWAS/README.md

 You can find more information about the `rvtest` options [here](http://zhanxw.github.io/rvtests/).
 In a nutshel, what this does is looping through all chromosomes (i.e., `.vcf` files) and tell `rvtest` to run the analysis using the phenotype and covariates files we created in step 1.
 Then save the output in the appropiate `results/` subfolder, for example `mainanalysis`.

+Note that, for this tutorial, we are fosucing on **autosomal** analyses only.
+X and Y chromosomes require specific analyses which are not covered here!

-Ok, this may take some time, so you can allow yourself a nice walk / a ~20 min Netflix episolde at this point.
+Ok, this may take some time, so you can allow yourself a nice walk / a ~20 min Netflix episode at this point.
 You can come back and check the status of your analyses using the command `qstat`.
 This will print out a list of the *jobs* that are currently being run (`r`) or are waiting in the que (`wq`).
 If the output of `qstat` is empty you are all done.

 <ins>Note</ins> Analyses have the bad habit of having something wrong with them sometimes.
 Make sure you inspect the **log files** for any shady warnings going on.
 For each *job* you have submitted, you will find a couple of those in your project folder: `rvtest.e[...]` and `rvtest.o[...]`.
 The latter is not super useful but it does provide some contact and websites where you can check the rvtests documentation (although probably faster way to get there is to google rvtest...).
 Open the first ("e") log file using `cat rvtest.e*somenumber*` (*tip*: if you hit `shift` computers will fill in the numbers for you).
 If anything goes wrong, this is were you are going to know more about it.